 Photo by D. Sharon Pruitt

 9. Begin phasing out battery-powered toys and opt for more open-ended, imagination-inspiring items for play.
 If your family is like mine, this will be a marathon, not a sprint.
 Focus on replacing plastic toys with play items made from natural materials.
 (Why?
-Read more in “Nurturing the Playful Mind” in Natural Child Magazine.)
+Read more in “” in Natural Child Magazine.)

 10. Make play a sensory experience!
 Seek out activities, games, toys, and experiences that appeal to all five senses.
-I’m in love with these play clays that invite fun with aromatherapy, and this tremendously helpful article from Mommy Poppins – “99 Sensory Activities For Any Child” - just brims with sensory-filled ideas.
+I”m in love with that invite fun with aromatherapy, and this tremendously helpful article from Mommy Poppins – “99 Sensory Activities For Any Child” - just brims with sensory-filled ideas.